box-products/handbook/making-a-career.md

 - daily work content and load
 - overall work satisfaction
 - relationships with your team, manager, and company
-- thoughts about personal growth and how those impact your work at SALT Insure
+- thoughts about personal growth and how those impact your work at SALT

 This is a two-way street!
 You should be offering your thoughts on these topics to your manager, and your manager should be giving you feedback about your performance in these areas.
 Managers will document your 1:1s along with any action items, with deadlines that come out of the meeting.
 Your Manager 1:1 takes place 6 months after your Annual 360.